 She held her breath while her father tucked her arm into the crook of his own.
 The hall burst with people, all with their eyes on Ismene.
 The muscles in her throat constricted.
 She could feel their stares boring into her.
 Sweat beaded between her shoulder blades.

-Ismene couldn’t hear anything around her; blood rushed through her veins and made her heart thunder in her ears.
+Blood rushed through her veins and made her heart thunder in her ears.
 Little sparkles of light and dots of dark danced before her eyes, but somehow, she’d moved up the steps to stand before the priest.
 Odd.
 She didn’t remember moving.

 She jumped with a start when a soft, baritone voice whispered to her.

-“A pleasure to finally meet you, Ismene.”
+“A pleasure to finally meet you, My Lady Ismene.”

 She gasped ever so softly and inhaled the fresh scent of pine and lye soap.
 In an unwelcome lapse of curiosity and confusion, her head snapped around to stare at Prince Othniel.
 He’d leaned the slightest bit toward her without turning his head away from the priest.
 His smiling profile and tawny locks revealed his youth and masculinity, and her first invading thought was he’s handsome, but he looked at her out of the corner of his eye and winked.